holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_syllabus.md

 Late or revised homework, projects and quizzes will be accepted with a letter-grade penalty up until the end of a unit.
-Once we move on to the next unit no late or revised work from the prior units will be accepted.
+Once we move on to the next unit, no late or revised work from the prior units will be accepted.
 In practice, though, you will want to complete any missing assignments as soon as possible as future work will build on previously covered concepts.

 ## Grading and Assessment